 Here in 1936 the marquee has been improved upon.
 Compare with the 1926 version and you'll notice the lighted flourishes above the sides.
 That might add 50-100 more bulbs to the whole affair.
 There is more ad space below the marquee as well.
 A banner flies from the top part of the sign, too.
 This reveals some interesting things; By 1936 the movie business had gotten more competitive.
 Lots of cash was put into advertising.
 There were other theaters downtown to compete with and each of them used these methods to fill the seats.
 Movie theaters did well during the depression, but that didn't mean they didn't have to fight to bring in the traffic.

-The state theater was open only 10 years before renovation.
+The State Theater was open only 10 years before renovation.
 You see similar renovation cycles in other theaters in the area as well.

 Here's the stage in 1936.
 To either side of the stage are the organ chambers, each chock full of the apparatus used to make the sound effects and music for the silent films of the 20s and 30s.
 Click on the image and you'll be able to see the Mighty Wurlitzer in front of the stage and to the left a little better.

 Here you see the view up Phillips facing North.
 These painted postcards tend to muddy the details of the photo.
 I'm not entirely sure that the 35¢ at the top of the sign is truly there.
 I've never seen it in any other photo, and it seems a bit pasted on.
+Still, not a bad price for a movie.

 1936 sees the State Theater showing The Country Doctor.
 This must have been in warmer weather.
 The awnings were a must for a building back then.
 Keeping the sun out meant more comfortable patrons.
 The State Theater had a water-based cooling system of some sort when it was first built, which was not as efficient as a freon-based system, making the awnings a must.
 The projectionists had it bad back then.
 Poor ventilation in the booth and hot projector elements made for miserable working conditions.
 An innovative projectionist at some point installed a shower on the roof just outside the projection booth for cleaning up and cooling off after a shift.